albert-notes/NYCU-questionnaire-filler/README.md

 [Step 3] Paste the code from the index.js and click enter to run the code.

-P.S.
-If there are some questionnaires that cannot be filled out after running the code, run them until all the questionnaires are filled out.

 ## Disclaimer
 This tool is provided for educational and personal use only.
 By using this script, you acknowledge and agree to the following: